renegade-fi/renegade-docs/docs.renegade.fi/docs/technical-reference/typescript-sdk.md

 - the provided `quote` mint does not exist in the token mapping
 - neither `baseAmount` nor `quoteAmount` is provided
 - the API request authorization is incorrect / missing
+- rate limits have been exceeded, see below

+### External Match Rate Limits

+The rate limits for the external match endpoints are as follows:
+- **Quote**: 100 requests per minute
+- **Assemble**: 5 _unsettled_ bundles per minute.
+That is, if an assembled bundle is submitted on-chain, the rate limiter will reset.
+If an assembled match is not settled on-chain, the rate limiter will remove one token from the per-minute allowance.

 ## External Key Management